Plasmids of Ketogulonicigenium robustum - strains NRRL B-21627 and SPU_B003

 The DNA sequences of four plasmids carried by ADM X6L appeared in US patent 7053197 (3) and were assigned GenBank accessions AR884692.1, AR884693.1, AR884694.1 and AR884695.1 for pADMX6L1 through pADMX6L4, respectively.
 The ADM X6L plasmids are present in the NCBI BLAST search database 'patnt'.

-A second isolate of K. robustum was introduced in 2018 in the form of strain SPU_B003, isolated from soil in Yunnan province of the PRC (4).
+A second K. robustum was introduced in 2018 in the form of strain SPU_B003, claimed to have been isolated from soil in Yunnan province of the PRC (4).
 Strain SPU_B003 also carries four plasmids which were labeled "unnamed2" through "unnamed5", plus a megaplasmid or chromid that was labeled "unnamed1".
 The complete genome assembly of strain SPU_B003 was published in 2017 under accession GCF_002117445.1.

-This report shows that the four plasmids of SPU_B003 "unnamed2" through "unnamed5" are virtually identical to the four plasmids of ADM X6L, suggesting that SPU_B003 is a recent descendant of ADM X6L.
+This report shows that the four plasmids of SPU_B003 "unnamed2" through "unnamed5" are virtually identical to the four plasmids of ADM X6L, suggesting that SPU_B003 is a subculture of ADM X6L.

 Are the ADM X6L and SPU_B003 plasmids similar?